-- I. It must be linked to the functional use of the Other Open Land of Townscape Importance; or - 2.
-It can only be a replacement or minor extension of existing built facilities; - 3.
-In addition to 1. or 2., it does not harm the character and openness of the open land.
+- of the Other Open Land of Townscape

+- extension of existing built facilities;

+- 3. In addition to 1. or 2., it does not harm the character and openness of the open land.

 Improvement and enhancement of the openness and character of other open land and measures to open up views into and out of designated other open land will be encouraged where appropriate.